MicrosoftDocs/azure-stack-docs/azure-stack/user/iaas-architecture-nva-architecture.md

 ## Egress with layer 7 NVAs

-The Ingress with layer 7 NVAs architecture can be expanded to provide an egress DMZ for requests originating in the Azure Stack workload.
-The following architecture is designed to provide high availability of the NVAs in the DMZ for layer 7 traffic, such as HTTP or HTTPS:
+The Ingress with layer 7 NVAs architecture can be expanded to provide an egress perimeter network for requests originating in the Azure Stack workload.
+The following architecture is designed to provide high availability of the NVAs in the perimeter network for layer 7 traffic, such as HTTP or HTTPS:

 ![A screenshot of a cell phone Description automatically generated](./media/iaas-architecture-nva-architecture/image3.png)